pzqpzq/LSF_MDia/README.md

 ## API Setup

-The current implementation uses an OpenAI-compatible chat-completion interface.
-For example, the scripts can be configured with a SiliconFlow-compatible endpoint:
+The current scripts use an OpenAI-compatible chat-completion interface.
+For example, some scripts are configured with a SiliconFlow-compatible endpoint:

 ```python
 from openai import OpenAI